-Magnetic anomalies.
 Essentially, the differential magnetometer is a device that reacts to minute changes in the earth's magnetic field.
-Its effectiveness as a detector stems from the fact that certain types of buried remains can, in their immediate vicinity, slightly affect the intensity of the earth's field.
+Its effectiveness as a detector stems from the fact that certain types of buried cultural remains can, in their immediate vicinity, slightly affect the intensity of the earth's field.
 These small, localized variations in intensity are called magnetic anomalies.
-Anomalies strong enough to be picked up by the differential magnetometer are usually caused by one or more of the following kinds of cultural remains:
+Anomalies strong enough to be picked up by the differential magnetometer are usually caused by one or more of the following kinds of cultural remains.

-- I) Iron or other ferrous metals. - II) Burned features such as hearths, houses, kilns, etc.; also concentrations of ash, daub, or other baked clay objects. - III) Features which are characterized by midden soil intruding into a matrix of lesser organic content, or vice versa.
-Specifically, these can take the form of midden-filled pits or wall trenches, or in the opposite situation, accumulations of sterile earth or stone imbedded in a deposit of midden (e.g., walls or foundations).
+- I) Iron or other ferrous metals. - Burned features, such as hearths, houses, kilns, etc.; also concentrations of ash, daub, or other baked clay objects. - III) Features which are characterized by midden soil intruding into a matrix of lesser organic content, or vice versa.
+Specifically, these can take the form of midden-filled pits or wall trenches, or in the opposite situation, accumulations of sterile earth or stone imbedded in a deposit of midden (for example, walls or foundations).

-Of all these categories, the magnetometer is by far the most sensitive to iron.
+The magnetometer is by far the most sensitive to iron.
 A barbed wire fence, for example, can easily be picked up from as much as five feet away.
-At the same time, it is important to realize that the instrument is very selective in this respect: the magnetometer does not react to non-ferrous metals.
+At the same time, it is important to realize that the instrument is very selective in this respect: the magnetometer does not react to nonferrous metals.

-The anomalies caused by nonmetallic features are usually substantially weaker than those caused by iron.
+The anomalies caused by non-metallic features are usually substantially weaker than those caused by iron.
 Burned areas are readily detectable due to the property of thermo-remanent magnetism.
 Detection of features in the third category, however, and of concentrations of daub and ash is a considerably more uncertain proposition.
 Such anomalies are caused by the juxtaposition of soils with highly contrasting magnetic properties.
-The degree to which such features are detectable depends not only on their size and their depth, but also on their physical structure, and (most importantly) on the magnetic properties of the soils involved.
-In general, the strength of such an anomaly is directly related to the degree of contrast between the organic content of the feature itself and that of the surrounding matrix.
-Thus, for example, a large, midden-filled pit lying in a matrix of subsoil would amost certainly be detected, while a midden-filled pit in a matrix of midden would probably be missed.
-Ash and burned clay (apart from its thermoremanent magnetism) also have magnetic properties that contrast markedly from those of sterile subsoil.
+The degree to which such features are detectable depends not only on their size and their depth, but also on their physical structure, and, most importantly, on the magnetic properties of the soils involved.3 In general, the strength of such an anomaly is directly related to the degree of contrast between the organic content of the feature itself and that of its surrounding matrix.
+Thus, for example, a large, midden-filled pit lying in a matrix of subsoil would almost certainly be detected, while a midden-filled pit in a matrix of midden would probably be missed.
+Ash and burned clay, apart from thermoremanent magnetism, also have magnetic properties that contrast markedly from those of sterile subsoil.